gryzhang/quiz-5-2/README.md

 ## Options to implement
 ### 1. Create and send packets
-Create and send the following multilayer packet.
+Create and send the following multilayer packet using the function `send_pkt`.

 The `send_pkt` function takes as input:
 - The number of packets to be sent